-Instances of mismatched PBI tags and sample coupons continue, despite an extensive communications effort conducted during the 2017 ginning season and again before the 2018 ginning season by the USDA Agricultural Marketing Service (AMS) Cotton and Tobacco Program, the National Cotton Council and others.
+While there were significant improvements made during the 2021 crop, instances of mismatched PBI tags and sample coupons continue, despite extensive communications efforts conducted during the ginning season by the USDA Agricultural Marketing Service (AMS) Cotton and Tobacco Program, the National Cotton Council and others.

-Significant mismatching incidents often involve PBI tags from one roll and sample coupons from a separate roll where all numbering series digits were not matched when one or both rolls were changed.
+Mismatching incidents often involve PBI tags from one roll and sample coupons from a separate roll where all numbering series digits were not matched when one or both rolls were changed.
 Additionally, there have been instances where gins start the season with a PBI number that was used in the previous year, leading to duplicate number errors.
 In each of these cases, AMS has confirmed that the tag mismatches and duplications involved gins with automatic baggers.
 Even when gins rely on traditional PBI tags that have the AMS sample coupon attached to the bottom of the tag, mismatches may occur if proper sample handling/bale tagging procedures are not followed.